 Discover Chu Shong Tin lineage Wing Chun Kung Fu to increase your fitness, confidence, and focus in Hornsey.

-Wing Chun is a practical self-defence system.
+Wing Chun is a scientific, practical self-defence system.
 Everything we do is pressure-tested with realism in mind – no high kicks or flashy techniques.
+We train for realistic scenarios in a safe environment, and like to test how we can apply Wing Chun principles in any situation, such as when fighting from the ground.

-There are countless Wing Chun schools in London, but we are one of the only two schools that teach Wing Chun in the Chu Shong Tin lineage.
-You’ll find our methods of teaching and applying Wing Chun to be very different from most other schools, as we have more focus on learning how and why each movement that we do can be performed effectively, by using as little physical ‘muscular’ strength as possible.
+There are countless Wing Chun schools in London, but we are one of two schools that teach Wing Chun in the Chu Shong Tin lineage.
+You’ll find our methods of teaching and applying Wing Chun to be very different from most other schools.

 Instructor